 Intolerance to difference = authoritarianism x normative threat

-A normative threat is a threat to the normative order.
-She defines this as **the system of oneness and sameness that makes “us” an “us.”
-A single out-group enacting some other sameness is annoying but not a threat.
-An actual normative threat markedly erodes the in-group.
-It inspires in-group members to first deviate from in-group behaviors by mimicking and eventually improve on it with self-direction.
+A normative threat is threat to the normative order.
+And she defines that as a system of oneness and sameness that makes “us” an “us”.
+A single out-group enacting some other sameness is annoying, but not really a threat.
+A true normative threat is something that markedly erodes the in-group’s sameness and inspires in-group members to first mimic it and eventually to self-directedly improve on it.

-Stenner specifically mentions authorities proving unworthy of trust (and hence less able to promote sameness) and loss of societal consensus.
-Untrusted authorities lead either to a shift towards other authorities or more self-direction.
+Stenner specifically mentions authorities proving unworthy of trust and loss of societal consensus.
+The first leads either to a shift towards other authorities or to more self-direction.
 The loss of social consensus leads to a more complex world.

 To determine whether individuals act as authoritarian or as self-director, Stenner used 5 simple two-option questions about how children should act .